rgomezjnr/rgomezjnr.github.io/about.markdown

 I received my B.S. in Computer Engineering from San Diego State University in 2014.

-I've proudly contributed to critical industries such as diabetes medical devices, satellite communications, computing, and defense.
+I have more than six years of hands-on engineering experience in critical industries such as medical devices, satellite communications, computing, and defense.

 I'm currently working at [Tandem Diabetes Care](https://www.tandemdiabetes.com) as a Software Engineer in Test Automation.
 As a test lead I write automated test scripts for the